ai-cam/ai-cam.github.io/_calls/2025-12-03-ai-cams-ai-sciencepreneurship-bootcamp.md

     * Founder story sessions with successful AI entrepreneurs;

     * Pitch development and showcase opportunities with local entrepreneurs.
+  buttons: []
+paper_submissions:
+  content: >-
+    Registration is now open for our 2026 Bootcamp.
+We have a limited number of spaces at the workshop, so encourage early registration.
+Teams working on shared challenges are welcome to apply, but we ask that each team member must submit an individual application.\

+    \

+    The registration asks for:

+    * Your research background

+    * Your AI experience and expertise

+    * A description of the idea you want to develop

+    * Your motivation for joining the bootcamp

     Applications are open to researchers and PhD students at the University of Cambridge and its associated institutions.
 We encourage all applicants to read the FAQs below before applying.
 If you have any further questions, please reach out to Zoë Walker-Fagg ([zw249@cam.ac.uk](<>)).

+    **K﻿ey Details**\

+    \

+    **Time:** 9:30 -17.30\

+    **Date:** Wednesday 11 February - Thursday 12 February 2026\

+    **Location:** Crausaz Wordsworth Building, Robinson College, Cambridge CB3 9AD\

+    **Organisers:** ai@cam

     **The deadline for applications is 17:00 on Wednesday 28 January 2026.**